DebbyMiressa/DebbyMiressa.github.io/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name: My Portfolio
+# Project Name
+## Portfolio Website

-> The project is aimed to create a portfolio website which incorporates a skeleton to a mobile version and a desktop version of the wesite.
-The repo is designed by upholding the professional documentation standards in each and every step of the process.
+> The project is aimed to create a portfolio website which includes both the mobile and desktop versions.
+The project is designed by upholding the professional documentation standards in each and every step of the process.

 ## Built With